rackerlabs/support-how-to/content/cloud-dns/cloud-dns-faq.md

 #### Can I import and export domains?

-Yes, by using API.
+Yes, you can do this by using API.
 You can import a domain from external providers by using a valid `bind9-formatted` zone file.
 Similarly, you can export their domain to a `bind9-formatted` file.
-Currently, you will not be able to transfer zones from MyRackspace to Cloud DNS and should contact Support to request a domain transfer from dedicated resources to Cloud resources.
+Currently, you cannot transfer zones from MyRackspace to Cloud DNS and should contact Support to request a domain transfer from dedicated resources to Cloud resources.

 #### What are the Rackspace DNS servers?